Current issues and what the World Food Programme is doing

 Home-grown school feeding in Karamoja

 For decades, WFP school meals have encouraged children in Karamoja to enrol, stay in school and complete their education.
 WFP provides meals at 284 schools in the sub-region, reaching all school-going children with a midday meal.
-Across Karamoja education status is significantly associated with all indicators of malnutrition.
-By addressing short-term hunger, school feeding enhances learning.
-It is an investment in the children’s future and their ability, long-term, to overcome hunger and poor nutrition.
+Education status is significantly associated with all indicators of malnutrition.
+By addressing short-term hunger, school meals enhance learning.
+They are an investment in the children’s future and their ability, long-term, to overcome hunger and poor nutrition.

-The Uganda Country Office is also helping move food via Entebbe Airport into South Sudan through airdrops.
-Since December 2015, WFP has airdropped approximately 900 metric tons of cereals to isolated villages in South Sudan that cannot be reached by any other means.
+The Uganda Country Office often helps to move food via Entebbe Airport into South Sudan through airdrops.
+Between December 2015 and February 2016, WFP has airdropped more than 900 mt of cereals to isolated villages in South Sudan that cannot be reached by any other means.

 World Food Programme partners in Uganda